foxdoubt/foxdoubt.io/content/blog/cypress-not-quite-typescript-native/index.md

 Cypress is a promising arrival to the world of end-to-end testing.
 Its accessible documentation makes it easy to get started writing tests with more than just a superficial understanding.
 Plus, it has an incredibly flexible, extensible API, and an intuitive assertions library built on <a href="https://mochajs.org" target=_blank>Mocha</a> and <a href="https://sinonjs.org/" target=_blank>Sinon</a>.

 For all its virtues, however, Cypress is surprisingly weak when it comes to TypeScript support.
-While test files and commands can be written in TypeScript with minimal effort, currently there is no support for Cypress plugins.
-This is disappointing for anyone looking to use Cypress to test an existing TypeScript application.
+While test files and commands can be written in TypeScript with minimal effort, currently there is no support for Cypress <a href="https://docs.cypress.io/guides/tooling/plugins-guide.html" target=_blank>plugins</a>.
+This is disappointing for anyone hoping to directly import TypeScript modules from their app into their Cypress code.
 Luckily there's a pretty painless workaround, using `ts-node`.
 [Click here to go right to the solution](#the-problem), or read on for more context!

 ### The Plugins API

-In Cypress, plugins provide a connection between the browser context where your tests are run and the platform's underlying Node process.
-Tasks are an especially powerful feature of plugins.
+In Cypress, plugins provide a connection between the browser context where your tests are run and the platform's underlying Node process. <a href="https://docs.cypress.io/api/commands/task.html" target=_blank>Tasks</a> are an especially powerful feature of plugins.
 With tasks, you provide a task name and JSON serialize-able arguments to a custom Node function, and Cypress will execute your code and return the results back to the browser.
 This is a perfect tool for something like seeding your test database and is in fact the preferred method for doing so <a href="https://docs.cypress.io/api/commands/task.html#Command" target=_blank>according to the Cypress docs</a>.

 For illustration purposes, imagine an incredibly simple application that's able to generate a user profile: